Wilfred/peval/README.md

 * Does not macro expand forms to see if we can simplify them entirely.

-* Does not simplify known s-expressions in macros arguments that are known to be evaluated.
+* Does not simplify known s-expressions in macro arguments that are known to be evaluated.

 * Does not properly print simplified values that are now lists.